d0iasm/book.rvemu/src/hardware-components/01-cpu.md

 The main job of the CPU is composed of three main stages: fetch stage, decode stage, and execute stage.
 The fetch-decode-execute cycle is also known as the instruction cycle.

 A CPU follows the cycle from the computer boots up until it shuts down.
+An emulator is ideally an infinite loop and continues to perform the fetch-decode-execute cycle infinitely unless something wrong happens or a user stops an emulator explicitly.
+However, we're going to stop an emulator implicitly when the program counter is 0 or over the length of memory, and an error happens during the execution.

 1. Fetch: Reads the next instruction to be executed from the memory where the program is stored.